Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Climate-data application

 \section{Climate-data application}

 An important application of our methods is the analysis and emulation of output from climate models.
 Climate models are essentially large sets of computer code describing the behavior of the Earth system (e.g., the atmosphere) via systems of differential equations.
 Much time and resources have been spent on developing these models, and enormous computational power is required to produce ensembles (i.e., solve the differential equations for different starting conditions) on fine latitude-longitude grids for various scenarios of greenhouse-gas emissions.
 Of the large amount of data and output that have been generated, only a small fraction has been fully explored or analyzed \citep[e.g.][]{Benestad2017}.
-A popular way of analyzing climate-model output is statistical emulation \citep[e.g.,][]{Castruccio2013,Castruccio2014,Nychka2018}, which aims to infer the distribution of one or more climate variables, so that relevant summaries or additional samples can be computed more cheaply than via more runs of the full climate model.
+Stochastic weather generators infer the distribution of one or more variables, so that relevant summaries or additional samples can be computed more cheaply than via more runs of the computer model.

-We considered log-transformed total precipitation rate (in m/s) on a roughly $1^\circ$ longitude-latitude global grid of size $N = 288 \times 192 = 55{,}296$ on July 1 in $98$ consecutive years, starting in the year 402, from the Community Earth System Model (CESM) Large Ensemble Project \citep{Kay2015}.
+We considered log-transformed total precipitation rate (in m/s) on a roughly $1^\circ$ longitude-latitude global grid of size $N = 288 \times 192 = 55{,}296$ in the middle of the Northern summer (July 1) in $98$ consecutive years (the number of years contained in one NetCDF data file), starting in the year 402, from the Community Earth System Model (CESM) Large Ensemble Project \citep{Kay2015}.
 We obtained precipitation anomalies by standardizing the data at each grid location to mean zero and variance one, shown in Figure \ref{fig:precdata}.
+For our methods, we used chordal distance to compute the maximin ordering and nearest neighbors.

-For ease of comparison and illustration, we first considered a smaller of size $N = 37 \times 74 = 2{,}738$ in a subregion containing large parts of the Americas ($45^\circ$S to $45^\circ$N and $130^\circ$W to $30^\circ$W).
-The anomalies in this subregion exhibited a nonstationary dependence structure due to ocean, land, and mountains.
-Hence, we used the correlation-based ordering discussed in Section \ref{sec:maximin}, based on a correlation-matrix estimate given by the element-wise product between the sample covariance and an exponential covariance with a large range parameter.
-As shown in Figure \ref{fig:pre3}, the precipitation anomalies exhibited similar features as our simulated data in Figure \ref{fig:maternscatter}, with regression data concentrating on lower-dimensional manifolds.
+For ease of comparison and illustration, we first considered a smaller grid of size $N = 37 \times 74 = 2{,}738$ in a subregion containing large parts of the Americas ($45^\circ$S to $45^\circ$N and $130^\circ$W to $30^\circ$W) containing ocean, land, and mountains.
+As shown in Figure \ref{fig:precipprop}, the precipitation anomalies exhibited similar features as our simulated data in Figure \ref{fig:matern}, with regression data concentrating on lower-dimensional manifolds and weights decaying rapidly as a function of neighbor number.